mikaelbr/simplserv/README.md

 * Set custom hostnames.
 Automaticly alters the ```/etc/hosts``` file and adds host if it does not exist.
 Default value is to use local ip (127.0.0.1)
 * Select port to use.
 Default value is 8080.
+* Automaticly opens your default browser to the given host.

 # Installation